Essential pages & features every author website should have

 If you want access to statistics about your website visitors (e.g. how many visitors, how long visits are), you’ll need to install third-party software like Google Analytics or JetPack.
 The learning curve for using Google Analytics is steeper than Jetpack, but the analytical tools Google offers are more powerful.

 Not all authors will need every page or feature I’ve explained and discussed.
 A first-time author likely won’t have the resources or need for a full-fledged blog or a mailing list, but will at least need a home page and a page for their first book.
-On the other hand, an established author might need the lot to capture the full extent of their writing efforts.
+On the other hand, an established author might need a lot to capture the full extent of their writing efforts.

 Looking to set up your author website?